-The Year 11 Study plan included a substrate mapping component that involved high definition aerial photographs of the LDR that would be collected by a drone when flows at the DRL were at the target minimum of 73 m3/s.
-The aerial imagery will have sufficient resolution to geospatially document substrate size within each identified stranding site.
+The Year 11 Study plan included a substrate mapping component that involved high definition aerial photographs of the LDR that would be collected by a UAV (Unmanned aerial vehicle) when flows at the DRL were at the target minimum of 73 m/s.
+The aerial imagery was to have sufficient resolution to geospatially document substrate size within each identified stranding site.
 This study component was scheduled for mid to late October 2018 after the Kokanee Protection Flow Target had been reached; however, flows in the LDR increased before the survey could be conducted.
-This component of the study will be conducted after the Kokanee Protection Flow Target has been reached in Year 12.
+This component of the study was therefore re-scheduled to be conducted after the Kokanee Protection Flow Target had been reached in Year 12.